The Best Beaches Near Philadelphia to Cool Off

 Cape May

-White lighthouse with a red top overlooking a sandy beach
+White lighthouse with a red top overlooking a sandy beach.

+Away from the surf, explore all the fun things to do in Cape May.
 This small beach town accommodates every visitor with preserved monuments for the history buff, gourmet eateries for the foodie, whale and dolphin watching for the animal lover, and expansive vineyards for the lush.
-Pop by Cape May Winery for lunch or see what music is on at Hawk Haven — their regular Rootstock concerts are local favorites.
+Pop by Cape May Winery for lunch or see what music is on at Hawk Haven — their regular Rootstock concerts are some of our favorites.

 Long Beach Island

-Sandy walkway leading to beach
+Sandy walkway lined with sea grass leading to a beach.

 Wildwood

-Rollercoaster and amusement park on a beach
+Rollercoaster and amusement park on a beach.

 Morey’s Piers at Wildwood Beach